rrra/www/content/calendar/2024/rrra-hamfest.md

 <!-- End of Ticket Tailor Widget -->

 {{< banner class="alert" publish="2024-07-31">}}
-Admission and Vendor Table Ticket purchases are **non-refundable** and indicate acceptance of the RRRA
+General Admission Tickets and Vendor Bundle purchases are **non-refundable** and indicate purchaser's acceptance of, and agreement to adhere to, the RRRA
 [Prohibited Items Policy]({{< relref "/hamfest-guide/prohibited-items.md" >}}).
 {{< /banner >}}